xjantoth/helmfile-course/Content.md

 ![](img/gogs-web-5.png)

-### 25. Clone your git repository devopsinuse from self-hosted Gogs in your Kubernetes cluster
+### 25. Clone your git repository devopsinuse-repo from self-hosted Gogs in your Kubernetes cluster

 ![](img/gogs-web-6.png)